sul-cidr/cidr-site/src/pages/workshops.md

 Upcoming workshops will be listed below, and you can also [subscribe to the cidr-announce mailing list](https://mailman.stanford.edu/mailman/listinfo/cidr-announce) to receive notifications about upcoming CIDR workshops.
 Many of our workshop materials are available in our [Workshops GitHub Repository](https://github.com/sul-cidr/Workshops/).

+## Upcoming Workshops for Autumn 2022-23

+Our workshop schedule for Autumn 2022-23 has yet to be released.
+Please [subscribe to the cidr-announce mailing list](https://mailman.stanford.edu/mailman/listinfo/cidr-announce) or check back here for updates.

 ## Past Workshops

 <EventsList/>